Nothing of Importance Occurred

 Nothing of Importance Occurred is a multi-track artistic project involving research, radio, encounters, expeditions and exhibitions.
 It is a collaborative project with episodes in different countries and continents and involving city gardeners, botanists and botanical gardens, midwives, healers and bossiedokters, sound artists, writers and composers.

-My body is dissolving and each organ-sense is reforming outside of it.
+My body is dissolving.
 Now, then and the future are blending.
 The plants are beings.
 The spirit is noisy.

 Spirit of Maaij Claesje, Guide